 Alvar Aalto’s Celebrated Maison Louis Carré Reopens to the Public

 In 2020, Maison Louis Carré is preserved as a museum and, amazingly, is back open for business.
-The museum will host a new exhibit of contemporary Finnish artwork, Call to the Wild (L’Appel de la Nature), which is on view from June 20th-November 29th.
+The museum will host a new exhibit of contemporary Finnish artwork, Call to the Wild (L’Appel de la Nature), which is on view from June 20 through November 29, 2020.
 Masks, of course, are compulsory and no more than eight may visit at a time.

-Here's a bit more background on Maison Louis Carré: The home is set under an immense lean-to roof made of Blue Normandy slate meant to echo the surrounding landscape, with interiors that feature expansive white gallery walls designed to display pieces from Carré's extensive collection.
-Highlights of the home include its soaring architectural entry with a free-form, wood-paneled ceiling that was built in situ by Finnish carpenters, who also crafted an expansive wood-paneled ceiling in the living room and a Finnish sauna in the master bedroom suite.
+Maison Louis Carré is set under an immense lean-to roof made of Blue Normandy slate meant to echo the surrounding landscape, with interiors that feature expansive white gallery walls designed to display pieces from Carré’s extensive collection.
+Highlights of the home include its soaring architectural entry with a free-form, wood-paneled ceiling that was built in situ by Finnish carpenters, who also crafted an expansive wood-paneled ceiling in the living room and a Finnish sauna in the principal bedroom suite.
 Keep scrolling for more pictures of this one-of-a-kind house.

 Call To The Wild /L’Appel de la Nature is on view at Maison Louis Carré, 2 Chemin du Saint-Sacrement, 78490 Bazoches-sur-Guyonne, France, through November 29, 2020.
 You can book a reservation to visit here.